kevin-fagan/go-links/README.md

 ## Motivation

 Go Links is not a new concept.
 It's been used within tech companies for years to simplify internal URL sharing.
-However, there doesn’t seem to be a great open-source version available.
-Most options are either poorly maintained or locked behind a paywall.

-But why should something as simple as a URL redirect require a subscription?!
-I originally built this for myself, but I figured others might find it useful too.
-So... here we are.
-Open and free.
+But, there doesn’t seem to be a great open-source version available.
+Most options are either poorly maintained or are locked behind a paywall.
+And why should someone have to pay for something as simple as a URL redirect?
+So I decided to make my own "Go Links" with hopes that others may find it useful.

 ## Setup